-The best CHF Gold ETF for me are the iShares Gold ETF (0.3% TER) and UBS Gold ETF (0.23%).
-With these, you will have almost the same prices are a precious metal account, higher safety, and higher management fee.
+For me, the best CHF Gold ETF is the iShares Gold Hedged CHF ETF (0.22% TER).
+With this ETF, you will have almost the same prices, a precious metal account, and higher safety.
 The barrier of entry is also quite low.

 5. Invest in Gold Futures

-The fourth way to invest in Gold is to use gold futures.
+The final way to invest in gold is to use gold futures.

 It is the most complicated way of investing, and this is not something I would recommend.
 But it is interesting to know that this exists.
 Investing in gold futures is probably much closer to speculation than investing.

-A future is a contract to buy or sell an asset at a given price in the future.
+A future is a contract to buy or sell an asset at a given price.
 The price is set when you buy the contract.
 But the payment will only be settled in the future.
-Generally, you can do buy and sell futures for up to three months in advance.
-By entering a buy future contract, you are gambling that its price will go up.
-And by entering a sell contract, you are speculating that the price will go down.
+Generally, you can buy and sell futures up to three months in advance.
+By entering a buy future contract, you are gambling that its price will increase.
+And by entering a sell contract, you are speculating that the price will decrease.

 Compared to the other techniques, this is the riskiest and most complicated, in my opinion.
 I would not invest like this.